bokutotu/zenu/README.md

 ## Getting Started

-Here's a simple example of defining and training a model using Zenu:
+Here's a simple example of defining and training a model using ZeNu:

 ```rust
 use zenu::{